supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ---
 ## Guidelines to Database Management System

 - When asked for candidate keys, check if the options are minimal or not.
-Just don't blindly find the closure of attributes of options.
+Just don't blindly find the closure of attributes of options given.
 - Since sets of attributes are used, for counting the different combinations, subsets counting can be used to find out the different possible combinations.

 - To prove or verify a FD is inferred by an FD set, always use closure method as it is easy and fast rather than fiddling with Armstrong's axioms.
 Take the closure of the given FD and check in the given FD set, whethere the RHS can be obtained or not.